PRESIDENT

 laboratory operating procedure

-for the determination of sub‑ppm levels of mercury in HWF in less than
+that allows for the determination of sub‑ppm levels of mercury in HWF

 - Developed

-information on over 400 compounds known to have been found in hazardous
+and safety information on over 400 compounds known to have been found

 - Designed

-laboratory designed specifically to comprehensively test solid HWF
+designed specifically to comprehensively test solid HWF prior to

 acceptance and is the first to use x‑ray fluorescence spectroscopy to